Prodigy-Hacking/ProdigyMathGameHacking/yamasMasterCheatMenu/Announcements.md

+I'm probably going to start over from scratch and not do it in HTML DOM this time! if you see a ton of commits here thats why.
+If you see none, im just lazy.

 Hey!
 I need help from yall.
 Should I continue this menu, or remake a brand new and shiny one from scratch.
 DM me on discord @ Yama#5154 for what you think!